DIRECTOR: Wayne Barnes

 Pitching Skills (Men and Women Divisions)

 From a distance of 40 yards, contestants must ‘pitch’ their ball to a pin located on the green.
 The pin will be set up with four concentric rings at 3-foot increments.
 Point values range from 3 points (furthest from the pin) to 15 points (closest to the pin) with a hole-in-one being 20 points.
 Each contestant will be given three shots.
 Total score will equal the sum of those three shots.
 Ties will be broken by comparing scores on first shot, then second, etc. until winner is established.
+Limited to one round.

 Chip & Run (Men and Women Divisions)

 From a distance of 40 yards, contestants must ‘chip & run’ their ball to a pin located on the back of the green.
 Each contestant will be given three shots.
 The closest shot will be measured and recorded.
 Closest shot to the pin will win.
 Ties will be broken by comparing order of attempts.
+Limited to one round.

 Gold, Silver and Bronze medals will be awarded in each event for each division.
 Medals will be awarded following competition.